Blocked tear duct

 - Special eye stain (fluorescein) to see how tears drain

 - X-ray studies to examine the tear duct (rarely done)

-Some doctors suggest gently massaging the area 2 - 3 times a day.
+For infants, you may try gently massaging the area 2 to 3 times a day.
 Using a clean finger, rub the area from the inside corner of the eye toward the nose.
 This may help to open the tear duct.

-The outlook for a blocked tear duct in adults varies depending on the cause and how long the blockage has been present.
+In adults, the outlook for a blocked tear duct varies, depending on the cause and how long the blockage has been present.

-Tear duct blockage may increase the risk of eye infections.
+Tear duct blockage can also increase the chance of other infections, such as conjunctivitis.

 When to Contact a Medical Professional

 See your health care provider if you have tear overflow onto the cheek.
 Earlier treatment is more successful.
 In the case of a tumor, early treatment may be life-saving.